Boys Town (organization): Boys Town admits girls (1979)

 The executive director Robert Hupp had experience working with troubled girls.
 He had served from 1946 to 1950 as chaplain, teacher, and athletic coach for a girls' home run by the Sisters of the Good Shepherd Convent in Omaha.
 In 1979, a few girls were admitted to live in a Family Home on the main campus.
 More followed and by 1985, twenty-six girls were citizens of Boys Town.

 National Historic Landmark

 The national headquarters of Boys Town is in the village of Boys Town, Nebraska; the village was listed on the National Register of Historic Places and designated a National Historic Landmark on February 4, 1985.

-Facilities include the Hall of History, dedicated to the history of Boys Town; the restored home of Father Flanagan; the Dowd Memorial Chapel and the Chambers Protestant Chapel; and the Leon Myers Stamp Center.
+Facilities include the Hall of History, dedicated to the history of Boys Town; the restored home of Father Flanagan; the Dowd Memorial Chapel, completed in 1941, and the Chambers Protestant Chapel; the "Garden of the Bible", established in 1989, and the Leon Myers Stamp Center.
 The latter provides historical stamp-collecting exhibits and sells donated stamps to provide support for Boys Town programs.

 It has a summer camp on West Lake Okoboji, located near West Okoboji, Iowa.